SuprDewd/www.akc.is/blog/2017-02-18-Inverse-species-and-sign-reversing-involutions.md

 $$
 Thus, the species interpretation of there being as many subsets of even cardinality as of odd cardinality is $E\cdot E^{-1}=1$.
-So, a combinatorial proof of this can be given by a sign-reversing involution demonstrating that $E\cdot E^{-1}=1$.
+We will give a combinatorial proof of this species identity using a sign-reversing involution.
 The objects of $E\cdot E^{-1}$ are pairs $(S, \beta)$ such that $S\subseteq U$ and
 $\beta=B_1 B_2\dots B_k$ is a signed ballot of $U\setminus S$.
 For example,
 $(E\cdot E^{-1})[\{a,b,c\}]$ consists of the pairs